Étienne-Théodore Pâquet: Biography

-Pâquet was born an only child in 1850 in Saint-Nicolas, near Lévis, in what was then Lotbinière County, on the southern shore of the Saint Lawrence River opposite Quebec City.
+Pâquet was born an only child in 1850 in Saint-Nicolas, near Lévis, in what was then Lotbinière County, on the southern shore of the Saint Lawrence River opposite Quebec City, in Canada East.
 The Pâquet family was an influential one, with churchmen Benjamin and Louis-Honoré, and theologian Louis-Adolphe Pâquet all important figures of the day. Étienne-Théodore's parents, Étienne-Théodore Sr. and Nathalie Moffat, were farmers and merchants. Étienne-Théodore Sr. was mayor of Saint-Nicolas between 1867 and 1873.

 Pâquet studied at the Petit Séminaire de Québec, then at Fordham University (then St. John's College), before returning to Quebec to complete a Bachelor of Civil Law degree at Université Laval, graduating in 1872 and beginning work as a civil law notary while taking care of the farm.
 In the 1875 provincial election, he ran as a liberal against Joseph-Goderic Blanchet in the riding of Lévis.
 Blanchet, a family friend, nearly twice Pâquet's age, saw to point this out during the campaign, but ultimately lost to the younger man by a wide margin.
 Pâquet hence became one of only four (at the time) MLAs aged less than 26 years, at time of their election.